MicrosoftDocs/defender-docs/defender-endpoint/configure-device-connectivity.md

 Once you configure your network to communicate with the full list of services, you can begin onboarding devices using the streamlined method.

-Before proceeding, confirm devices meet the [prerequisites](#prerequisites) and have updated the sensor and Microsoft Defender Antivirus versions.
+Before proceeding, confirm devices meet the [prerequisites](#prerequisites) and have updated sensor and Microsoft Defender Antivirus versions.

 1. To get the new package, in Microsoft Defender XDR, select **Settings > Endpoints > Device management> Onboarding**.